isomerpages/moe-navalbasepri/_the-navalite-programme/CCA/Choir.md

 3. To build confidence as students participate in various performances.

-4. To instil the school values of Self-discipline, Integrity, Respect, Compassion and
+4. To instil the school values of Self-discipline, Integrity, Respect, Compassion and Learning.

 5. Learning through their experiences as an ensemble.